samarthhgowdaa/samarthhgowdaa.github.io/_posts/2025-10-10-reIgnitedPassion.md

 # Better late than sorry!

-As an Electrical and Electronics Engoneering student, I was a bit  late to get introduced to the platforms, that I wanted to thrive in.
-As this particular degree in Visvesvaraya Technological University
+As an **Electrical and Electronics Engoneering** student, I was a bit  late to get introduced to the platforms, that I wanted to thrive in.
+As this particular degree in Visvesvaraya Technological University (VTU) only focused only their curriculumn on the **Electrical part**.